mmomtchev/ImageMagick/README.CMake.md

 This is implemented in `magick_find_delegate()` in the main `CMakeLists.txt`.

-If you suspect that a dependency is being imported incorrectly, the `-DCMAKE_VERBOSE_MAKEFILE=ON=ON` `CMake` option can be used to troubleshoot it.
+If you suspect that a dependency is being imported incorrectly, the `-DCMAKE_VERBOSE_MAKEFILE=ON` `CMake` option can be used to troubleshoot it.

 ## `conan`